 What is the impact of this new rule change?
 It basically means there’s less money in the client’s pocket because the client isn’t afforded any creative way of getting around these tax implications.
 The money is paid directly to Revenue Canada.
 Getting it back by way of tax rebate would take some creative accounting.

 We have yet to see the rule in action as Plaintiff lawyers across Ontario are still coming to grips with it.
 The interpretation of the rule change is still under debate, but many lawyer I have spoken to who work for those large LTD Insurers, insist that what I have explained above (tax withholding) is the new normal.

 Does this new rule change make sure that the tax gets paid on the LTD lump sum settlement?
 Yes it does.

 Does it also take away any potential creativity for a disability claimant to defer these taxes, or minimize their tax liability?
 Yes it does that as well.

 Enough talk about LTD benefits and tax?
 Sure.

 How about we discuss Team Canada’s excellent Gold Medal Run at the World Juniors in Toronto.
 What a performance!
 What a fabulous gold medal game!
 I’m very proud of all of the players, but was particularly impressed by Max Domi of our home town London Knights.
-Max and I eat the same thing for lunch at the Convent Garden Market; which is right across the street from the home of the London Knights, and steps away from the Goldfinger Personal Injury Law London Office.
+Max and I eat the same thing for lunch at the Convent Garden Market; which is right across the street from the home of the London Knights, and steps away from the Goldfinger Injury Lawyers London Office.
 I wish Max the best of luck for the remainder of the season with the Knights, and good fortunes in the NHL.
 I think he will be a cross between Theo Fleury and Patrick Kane.
 Both under sized players, with big hearts and huge skill sets.